JunoDoesThings/DeathToNavigator/README.md

 It works by using Android's Accessibility Service to navigate into Settings and click Clear Storage on your behalf, no PC or root required.

 The toggle controls whether the auto-clear runs on boot.
-You can also trigger it manually with the button.
 Although, This Does Make Your Headset Boot And Reach Home Slower, Its Helps Overall Performance A lot!

 ### DISCLAIMER This app Partially features AI Generated Code!!
 ###